Oral tradition: Historiography

 The development of African historiography in the mid to late 20th century saw a movement towards utilising oral sources alongside auxiliary disciplines, due to the paucity of written sources.
 Oral traditions differ from written texts in that they are more directly subject to the sensory experience of the listener(s).
 In 1961, Jan Vansina published Oral tradition in which he made the case for the validity of oral sources as historical sources, and it is regarded as one of the most influential works written about African history and oral tradition.
 Oral traditions have been utilised in the reconstruction of various Indigenous peoples' histories, including Maori's, Native Americans', and Polynesians'.

 Historians collect and transcribe oral traditions via fieldwork, a practice that was initially foreign to historians who would usually spend most of their time sifting through archives and libraries.
 (Note: Tapes are preferred over transcriptions as they include more information about the interviewee's attitudes, such as laughter, hesitations, disagreements etc.) Unfortunately, in Africa most of the early tapes and transcriptions weren't submitted to public depositories, gravely impacting verifiability and future critique of interpretation.
 Researchers tend not to be fluent in the local language, and employ interpreters to translate questions and answers, harming the communication of meanings and understanding.
 Individualised interviews tend to be preferred because in group performances, which consist of the narrator and audience sharing and shaping the story, improvisation to entertain may be prioritised over accuracy of the tale.
 Occasionally, traditions are influenced by written works or incorporate recently acquired information, called feedback.
 As oral tradition rarely incorporates chronological devices, lists of rulers have been crucial to establishing dates and chronologies.
 This is done via generational averaging, with the most common length chosen for generations being 27 years.
 In some cases, a ruler or event is mentioned in contemporary written sources of whose dates are known.
 Some lists have been known to grow over time, harming their credibility.
 Barbara Cooper emphasises the creativity of the oral poet, and criticises the formulaic approach saying that the meaning sits in the performance, not necessarily captured through analysis of a transcription or interpretation of the words.
 Karin Barber said that oral traditions enact struggles and power, not only of historical individuals but also of the oral poet in that the oral 'text' only exists for the speaker and listeners.
+Jan Bender Shetler wrote that oral historians "reconstruct (rather than reproduce) oral traditions through the use of mnemonic systems, the central elements of which scholars of oral tradition call core images or clichés", and that the core images are the key to historical interpretation.